logical-mechanism/Assist/README.md

 # Aiken Assist Library

-The Aiken Assist Library is a collection of specialized Aiken functions designed for smart contracts on Cardano.
+The **Aiken Assist Library** is a collection of specialized Aiken functions designed for smart contracts on Cardano.
 This library extends the default functionality and provides routines that facilitate quick development.

 ## Getting Started

 To start using the library, follow these steps:

-1. Open your aiken.toml file.
+1. Open your `aiken.toml` file.

-2. Add the following code to the dependency section:
+2. Add the following code to bottom of the `aiken.toml` file:

 ```toml
 [[dependencies]]